pulumi/docs/content/resources/platform-engineering-with-azure-pulumi/index.md

     description: |
         Platform engineering has become crucial for organizations with 50 or more engineers.
 As an extension of DevOps at scale, effective platform engineering empowers developers and development teams to utilize self-service capabilities.

-        In this session, you learn how to use Azure Deployment Environments to share click-to-deploy templates with your development teams.
+        In this session, you will learn how to use Azure Deployment Environments to share click-to-deploy templates with your development teams.
 This session includes hands-on labs to help you create cloud resources that meet your requirements and share these capabilities across your organization.

     learn:
         - Infrastructure as Code concepts for C# developers